DragonL40/logseq/pages/Visual Design.md

 			- soft lighting
 	- ((61411436-3e01-4060-b028-724e7be8f3cf)) - grain, clarity
 		- Different types of film stock
-			- Fast stock is very sensitive to light, can shoot in low light.
+			- Fast stock is very sensitive to light, can shoot in low light, but it will be grainy and lack resolution
-			- Slow stock is less sensitive
+			- Slow stock is less sensitive and needs more light, but is it very shard with high resolution -